-Although considerably better informed, this amount of information can feel overwhelming at first.
-A logical step is therefore to rationalise this information into something more tangible, which will help identify clear objectives.
+Although better informed, this amount of information can feel overwhelming.
+A logical step is to rationalise this information into something more tangible.
+Something that will help identify clear goals.

-Looking at the kind of information that is normally collected in this initial phase, it often falls into one of two very broad categories:
+Looking at the kind of information we collect in a discovery phase, it often falls into one of two broad categories:

-Pieces of information that makes your eyes light up as something with a lot of potential.
-In the case of our fictional law firm Wolfram & Hart, it might be that they have a strong reputation in the tech sector, an audience well known for their heavy use of social networks.
+- Pieces of information that makes your eyes light up as something with a lot of potential.
+For our fictional law firm (Wolfram & Hart) this could be their reputation in the tech sector.
+After all this is an audience well known for their heavy use of social networks.
 There is obvious potential in expanding what the company does in this area.

-Information that gives cause for concern.
-For example in the case of Wolfram and Hart it might be the internal conflicts over who owns the website and what its role actually is.
+- Information that gives cause for concern.
+For example in the case of Wolfram and Hart it might be the internal conflicts over who owns the website and what its role is.

 With the information falling into these two broad categories, it makes sense to write a SWOT analysis.

-Most of us have heard of a SWOT analysis, but it is much rarer to see it applied to your web and digital strategy.
-However, before I look at how we could apply SWOT to Wolfram & Hart, lets remind ourselves about how SWOT works.
-There are often subtleties that are overlooked.
+Most of us have heard of a SWOT analysis, but it is much rarer to see it applied to your digital strategy.
+Yet, before I look at how we could apply SWOT to Wolfram & Hart, lets remind ourselves about how SWOT works.
+There are often subtleties we overlook.

 SWOT stands for Strengths, Weaknesses, Opportunities and Threats.
-This mirrors very closely the gut reaction you have while researching a client.
-Opportunities and strengths are the things that get you excited, while weaknesses and threats are the ones that cause concern.
+This mirrors the gut reaction you have in a discovery phase.
+Opportunities and strengths are the things that get you excited.
+Weaknesses and threats are the ones that cause concern.

 Of course where I broke things down into two areas (positives and negatives), SWOT splits things four ways.

 This is where the subtleties come in.
 Strengths and weaknesses refer to internal factors.
-In other words they are about the characteristics of the organisation itself.
-Opportunities and threats on the other hand refer to external forces that have an impact on the business.
+In other words, they are about the characteristics of the organisation itself.
+Opportunities and threats are external forces that have an impact on the business.

-You can therefore think of SWOT as a quadrant.
+You can think of SWOT as a quadrant.

-Although SWOT is often used to review entire businesses, it can also be used on single projects.
-There is absolutely no reason why it cannot be applied to your web strategy or even individual areas within that.
+Although SWOT is often used to review entire businesses, you can also use it on single projects.
+There is no reason why you cannot apply it to your digital strategy or even individual areas within that.

-So how does SWOT actually work and what happens if you apply it to a company like Wolfram & Hart?
+So how does a digital SWOT work?
+What happens if you apply it to a company like our fictional law firm?

-I often find myself applying SWOT criteria (strengths, weaknesses, opportunities and threats) to notes I take while gathering information on a company.
+I often find myself applying SWOT criteria to notes I take while gathering information on a company.

-You hear a stakeholder say something like "I have stopped referring clients to the website, because I am embarrassed of it” and immediately tag that as a weakness.
-This means that by the time you actually sit down to write a formal SWOT analysis, a lot of the hard work is already done.
+I hear a stakeholder say something like "I have stopped referring clients to the website.
+It is an embarrassment."
+I then tag this as a weakness.
+This means that by the time I sit down to write a formal digital SWOT analysis, a lot of the hard work is already done.

-That said, it is still worthwhile to work systematically through your notes after information gathering, assigning elements to each of the four quadrants.
+That said, it is worth working through notes after a discovery phase, assigning elements to each of the four quadrants.

 Strengths are internal characteristics.
-Therefore the strengths of Wolfram and Hart might include:
+The strengths of Wolfram and Hart might include:

-The companies clear focus on certain sectors (e.g. technology), rather than trying to appeal to everybody in every industry.
+- The companies clear focus on certain sectors (e.g. technology).
+This is better than trying to appeal to everybody in every industry.

-That many attorneys are already actively using LinkedIn to network with potential clients.
+- That many attorneys are already using LinkedIn to network with potential clients.

-The unique approach to handling cases.
-Wolfram & Hart does not just focus on litigation, they will also lobby government when a law needs to be changed.
+- The unique approach to handling cases.
+Wolfram & Hart does not just focus on litigation, they will also lobby government to change laws.

 As with strengths, weaknesses are internal characteristics of the company.
 Wolfram and Harts weaknesses include:

-The fact that the web team is kept constantly busy doing minor admin.
+- The fact that the web team is busy doing minor updates and not thinking strategically.

 Opportunities are external factors that could have a positive impact on the company.
 We see the following opportunities for Wolfram & Hart:

-The fact that competition have done little with social media.
+- The fact that the competition have done little with social media.

-There is no law firm acting as an online thought leader, by regularly publishing legal advice and information.
+- There is no law firm acting as an online thought leader, by publishing legal advice and information.

-None of the competitions site works on tablet devices, which are emerging as the number one way the target audience accesses online information.
+- None of the competitions sites work on tablet devices.
+This is becoming the number one way the target audience accesses online information.

-The web provides a unique opportunity to gather detailed information on the target audience and incoming leads.
-This is something that Wolfram & Hart have not been able to track before but would dearly love to.
+- The web provides a unique opportunity to gather information on the target audience and leads.
+This is something that Wolfram & Hart have not been able to track before.

 Threats consist of external factors that could undermine Wolfram & Harts online presence.
 These include:

-Two of the competitors have relaunched new sites that are considerably better than Wolfram & Harts current offerings (although still poor).
+- Two of the competitors have relaunched their sites.
+These are much better than Wolfram & Harts current offering (although still poor).

-Obviously these lists could be much longer, but hopefully that gives you a taste of the kind of thing a SWOT analysis could include.
-Note that the items listed are a mixture of points directly to do with online (e.g. the existence of a web team), while others are more general business points (e.g. the unique approach to handling cases).
+These lists could be much longer, but that gives you a taste of the kind of thing a digital SWOT analysis could include.
+Note that the items listed are a mixture.
+Some points relate to digital (e.g. the existence of a web team).
+Others are more general business points (e.g. the unique approach to handling cases).

-Do not focus solely on digital aspects of the business, because broader issues have a direct impact on the success or otherwise of an online strategy.
-For example Wolfram & Hart's focus in terms of sectors they target makes generating relevant content for visitors to the site much easier.
+Do not focus just on the digital aspects of the business.
+Broader issues also have a direct impact on the success or otherwise of a digital strategy.
+For example Wolfram & Hart's focus on specific sector makes content marketing easier.
 It also allows them to be much more targeted in any online advertising they undertake.

-With our SWOT analysis in hand we need to address the weaknesses and threats identified.
+With our digital SWOT analysis in hand we need to address the weaknesses and threats identified.

-Traditionally the way to address the weaknesses and threats from a SWOT analysis is to match and convert them.
+There are two ways of addressing the weaknesses and threats from a digital SWOT analysis.
+These are to match and convert.

 Matching involves taking your strengths and seeing if they line up with any of your opportunities.
-For example, one of Wolfram and Harts opportunities is that despite the fact two competitors have recently relaunched their websites, the general standard of site is very poor.
-When matched with Wolfram and Harts lack of budgetary constraints and internal buy in about improving the site, there is an exciting chance to pass the competition online.
+For example, one of Wolfram and Harts opportunities is that the quality of sites across the sector is low.
+We can match this with Wolfram and Harts ample budget and managerial support.
+The result is an exciting opportunity to surpass the competition.

-Equally Wolfram and Harts experience in the technology sector, combined with this sectors heavy use of online tools, creates an opportunity to better engage this audience.
+Another example is Wolfram and Harts experience in the technology sector.
+A sector who heavily use digital tools.
+This creates an opportunity to better engage their audience.

-The other tactic for addressing weaknesses and threats is to look for chances to convert these into opportunities or strengths.
+The other tactic is to look for chances to convert weaknesses and threats into opportunities or strengths.

 This is easy to say but not so easy to do.
-However it is possible.
+Yet it is possible.
 I can give a real example of this relating to the Wiltshire Farm Foods website.

 They had a serious weakness because they used a franchise model.
-These regional franchises could set their own prices and so it was impossible to show users a price until they had given the site their postcode.
+These regional franchises could set their own prices.
+This made it impossible to show users a price until they had given the site their postcode.

-When we started working with Wiltshire Farm Foods, users were forced to enter the postcode before seeing anything on the site.
-Obviously this was a major weakness.
+When we started working with Wiltshire Farm Foods, users had to enter a postcode before seeing anything on the site!

 We turned this into an opportunity by taking the following steps…

-When they enter a postcode they are given information on their local franchisee, including a telephone number, name and photo.
-The elderly audience that buy from Wiltshire Farm Foods loved this because they worry about dealing with a large faceless organisation, but feel reassured if they know their local supplier.
+- When they enter a postcode they saw information on their local franchisee.
+This included a telephone number, name and photo.
+The elderly audience that buy from Wiltshire Farm Foods loved this.
+They worry about dealing with a faceless company, but felt reassured to see a friendly local supplier.

-For example Wolfram and Hart will want to minimise the threat of prosecution by complying with new privacy legislation.
+For example, Wolfram and Hart should minimise the risk of being sued by complying with privacy legislation.

-As you can see SWOT analysis is a useful way of providing clarity to the confusion most organisations have around their digital strategy.
+As you can see a digital SWOT analysis is a useful way of providing clarity.
+Clarity to the confusion most organisations have around their digital strategy.
 That said, there is a danger.

-It is easy to look at a SWOT analysis and see a long list of items in one quadrant (e.g. strengths) and go away feeling buoyant about the state of the site.
-However, it maybe that although you have fewer weaknesses, one of those is so serious that it overwhelms the long list of strengths.
+It is easy to look at a digital SWOT analysis and see a long list of items in one quadrant (e.g. strengths).
+This can lead you to go away feeling buoyant about the state of the site.
+But, it maybe that although you have fewer weaknesses, one of those is so serious that it overwhelms the long list of strengths.

-It is therefore beneficial to weight elements so you get a sense of how strong each entry is.
+That is why it is beneficial to weight elements so you get a sense of how strong each entry is.
 This will prevent you getting a too negative or positive view of the state of things.

-With your SWOT analysis in place, you can now turn your attention to a business case and roadmap for your digital strategy.
-As you will find in my next post, a SWOT analysis can be a valuable tool in establishing what your business objectives are and whether they are achievable or not.
+With your digital SWOT analysis in place, you can now turn your attention to a business case and roadmap for your digital strategy.
+As you will find in my next post, a digital SWOT analysis can be a valuable tool in establishing what your business goals are.
+That and whether they are achievable or not.